Quantum-enhanced quickest change detection of transmission loss: Change detection in the absence of classical pulses: CV versus DV comparison

+The second obvious line of enquiry that emerges is whether the ideas presented in the Letter generalize to channel change detection performed along side {\em quantum communications}.
 Arguably the simplest quantum modulation format---way to encode quantum information in optical pulses---is the time-bin {\em dual-rail qubit} that encodes one qubit into two pulses of light containing exactly one photon.
 The state $|1\rangle |0\rangle$ containing one photon in the first time bin and vacuum in the second time bin encodes the logical $|0\rangle_L$ state of the qubit, whereas $|0\rangle |1\rangle \equiv |1\rangle_L$.
 Any other state of the qubit $c_0 |0\rangle_L + c_1 |1\rangle_L$, $|c_0|^2 + |c_1|^2 = 1$, can be prepared by mixing the two time bins of $|0\rangle_L$ (or $|1\rangle_L$) in a two-input two-output beamsplitter (after delaying the first time bin appropriately).
 This implies that any single-qubit gate (unitary) can be realized using a single beamsplitter.
 Measurement in the $Z$ (computational) basis, i.e., the projective measurement $\left\{|0\rangle_L {}_L\langle 0|, |1\rangle_L {}_L\langle 1|\right\}$, can be performed by single photon detection on both time bins carrying the qubit.
 Therefore, a single-qubit measurement in any basis can be performed by applying a beamsplitter followed by single-photon detection.
 The most well-known protocol to transfer the state of a time-bin dual-rail qubit into an atomic qubit (such as a color center, trapped ion, or neutral atom qubit, etc.) is the Duan-Kimble scheme~\cite{DuanKimble2004}.
 Two salient features of this scheme are that: (a) it deterministically transfers the state of a dual-rail photonic qubit into the atomic qubit, and (b) if the dual rail photonic qubit had undergone (pure) loss prior to the attempted state transfer into the quantum memory, it would herald the loss of the photon in transit.
 In other words, if neither of the two photon detectors of the Duan Kimble scheme clicks, one would know that the photonic qubit had failed to make it through the lossy channel.
 On the other hand, if one of the two detectors clicks, we would know (for certain) that the state of the photonic qubit was transferred successfully to the atomic qubit.
 Depending upon which of the two detectors clicked, one has to apply a phase correction (or not) to the state of the atomic qubit, to ensure this state transfer to work.